 The rapid intervention team is put on alert and a rapid determination is made where firefighters may be trapped.
 If the head count does not match up with accountability board, the rapid intervention team is deployed to set up for possible rescue of firefighters.
 NOTE: When the rapid intervention team is deployed, another company (minimum of two personnel) should be moved up from staging to cover as another rapid intervention crew.

 Personnel Accountability - Leaving the Scene:

-When a crew/team is released from the scene, it is the responsibility of the officer/team leader to do a final check in with the PAO or Command before leaving the scene.
+When a company or team is released from the scene, it is the responsibility of the officer or firefighter in charge to do a final check in with the IC before leaving the scene.

-Safety:

-Access to the hazard zone should always be controlled and free-lancing is NOT allowed.

-PASS devices should be activated prior to entering a hazard zone.

-Unless immediate rescue is indicated, the “two (2) in, two (2) out rule” should apply.

-At least two firefighters should enter the IDLH atmosphere together as a team and remain in visual or voice contact.

-At least two firefighters in full turnout gear and SCBA’s should remain outside the Hazard area in case the firefighters in the Hazard area need to be rescued.

-Crews/teams that have entered the hazard zone together Should also leave the hazard zone together.

-Personnel operating in the hazard zone should be assigned in crews/teams of 2 or more with radio communication

-If a crew/team loses communications, they should leave the hazard zone immediately and report to their respective Group or Division officer.

-Remember, safety and accountability are everyone's responsibility on the emergency scene.